World First Water Recycling

 The treatment of Mt Buller's recycled water benefits the local environment by improving the quality of run-off that enters surrounding areas and water ways, and is monitored 24 hours a day, seven days a week, to ensure that it produces a safe and consistent quality of water.

-The Mt Buller and Mt Stirling Alpine Resort Management Board was recognised for this innovation by the United Nations Association of Australia at the World Environment Day awards.
+The Mt Buller and Mt Stirling Alpine Resort Management was recognised for this innovation by the United Nations Association of Australia at the World Environment Day awards.

 Boggy Creek Reservoir

 Mt Buller’s new 100 megalitre reservoir was completed in June 2020.
 The $11.3m project was made possible by investment from State Government, Buller Ski Lifts and Mt Buller Mt Stirling Resort Management.